build-trust/ockam-website/src/content/learn/how-to-guides/contributing/ockam_rust_code_standard.md

 This guide will help us keep the style in our Rust Library consistent.

-This guide builds on the normal rust style guide [here](https://doc.rust-lang.org/1.0.0/style/)
+This guide builds on the normal Rust style guide [here](https://doc.rust-lang.org/1.0.0/style/)

 ## Names